Chapter 3: Project Setup

 });

-// create the schema so we can use the database
+// create the schema so the database can be used

 await orm.schema.createSchema();